Biden brings up Charlottesville on the campaign trail, but has been a stranger to the city

 McAuliffe, who wrote a book about Charlottesville but ultimately decided not to seek the presidency, hinted that those conversations may have led to Biden's repeated references to Charlottesville.

-"I’m not gonna say I’m the one who got him to do it, but we spent a lot of time (talking about Charlottesville)," McAuliffe said.
+"I’m not going to say I’m the one who got him to do it, but we spent a lot of time" talking about Charlottesville, McAuliffe said.

-Local leaders in Charlottesville have worked on "reputation improvement" for the city since 2017, and say the way the candidates have been talking about the city actually sets it, and its small businesses, back.
+Leaders in Charlottesville have worked on improving the city's reputation since 2017, and say the way the candidates have been talking about the city actually sets it, and its small businesses, back.

 Cromwell, who was hired shortly after the Unite the Right rally, said the rebuilding process after the initial shock of the events had a late start.
 How Charlottesville is being perceived on a national level remains a concern, she said.

-Waki Wynn, a protestor who drove away from the clash just moments before Heyer was killed, said the events of that day didn't change how he saw his hometown; he’d seen racism all his life.
-But Wynn, a realtor and athletics director at the Peabody School here, said he knew it had defined how the rest of the country thinks about Charlottesville.
+Waki Wynn, a counterprotestor who drove away from the clash just moments before Heyer was killed, said the events of that day didn't change how he saw his hometown; he’d seen racism all his life.
+But Wynn, a real estate agent and the athletic director at the Peabody School here, said he knew it had defined how the rest of the country thinks about Charlottesville.

 "When you used to tell people you're from Charlottesville, they'd ask, 'Oh, Charlotte, North Carolina?' and now they know it as the place where Nazis came to town," Wynn said,

-Many residents say moving forward as a community has been a struggle.
+Many residents say that moving forward as a community has been a struggle.

 Charlene Green, who runs the Charlottesville Department of Human Rights, has increased the amount of time she's spent working on outreach and education on the racial and ethnic history of Charlottesville.
 She's also worked on launching "Unity Days," which included 80 events over the summer focusing on rebuilding community and educating residents on the inequality and racism that still exists in town.